PLEASE NOTE: Management reserves the right to change/adjust the rules and policies at any time.

 5 players on the field, plus a goalkeeper (outdoor).
 6 players on the field, plus a goalkeeper (indoor).

-There must be at least 2 females on the field at all times
+There must be at least 2 female-identifying players on the field at all times

-A team must play short if there are not 2 females on the field.
+A team must play short if there are not 2 female-identifying players on the field.

 No slide tackling.
 Sliding is acceptable as long as no opponent is near the ball.

 Ties will be left as ties in the regular season.